CodeYourFuture/GitHomeworkFixErrors/homework.md

 What do you use "Commit Messages" for?

-To record what changes you made to the code
+To record what+why changes you made to the code

 ## Question 18

 Where can I look to find help with Git?

-The Git Cheatsheet!
+The Git Cheatsheet and git help(git's cli)